adap/flower/doc/source/how-to-use-strategies.rst

-:og:description: Learn to customize federated learning in Flower using built-in strategies, callback functions, and novel strategy implementation for maximum flexibility and control.
+:og:description: Learn to customize federated learning in Flower using built-in strategies, callback functions, and novel server-side strategy implementation techniques for maximum flexibility and control.

 .. title:: How-to Tutorial: Use Federated Learning Strategies in Flower

 .. meta::
-   :description: Learn to customize federated learning in Flower using built-in strategies, callback functions, and novel strategy implementation for maximum flexibility and control.
+   :description: Learn to customize federated learning in Flower using built-in strategies, callback functions, and novel server-side strategy implementation techniques for maximum flexibility and control.

 Use strategies
 ==============